CAIRO

 Overview

 Explore Luxor Temple, linked to Karnak by the ancient Avenue of the Sphinxes.
-Built by Amenhotep III and Ramesses II, this temple beautifully reflects the harmony of religion and royalty in ancient Egypt.Evening on Board
+Built by Amenhotep III and Ramesses II, this temple reflects the harmony of religion and royal authority and the ceremonial life of ancient Thebes.Nile Cruise Embarkation

 Overnight: Nile cruiseVisits: